OWASP/DevGuide/03-Build/0x11-Cryptography.md

 Asymmetric ciphers are several orders of magnitude slower than symmetric ciphers.
 Because of that, they are used frequently in hybrid cryptosystems, which combine asymmetric and symmetric ciphers.
 In such hybrid cryptosystems, a random symmetric "session" key (i.e., a key only used for the duration of the encrypted communication) is generated.
 This random session key is then encrypted using an asymmetric cipher and the recipient's private key.
 The plaintext data itself is encrypted with the session key.
 Then the entire bundle (encrypted session key and encrypted message) is all sent together.
 Both TLS and S/MIME are common cryptosystems using hybrid cryptography.

+#### Practices to avoid
+With all asymmetric ciphers, chosen plaintext attacks [3] are always a concern.
+Because the public key is always considered as known to potential adversaries, attackers can always encrypt any arbitrary plaintext and observe the resulting ciphertext.
+Ordinarily, this is not a cause for concern because the plaintext that is to be encrypted with an asymmetric cipher is highly unpredictable (e.g., encrypting session keys or cryptographic hash values).
+However, chosen plaintext attacks become an issue when using public-key crypto to encrypt highly structured / regular plaintext, especially when that plaintext has a limited length to make encrypting of all possible plaintexts practical.
+Consider the ill-advised scenario where an application is using RSA encryption to encrypt plaintext social security numbers or bank account numbers and then storing the resulting ciphertext into the application's database.
+An inside attacker who as access to the database (but not the RSA private key) could use the RSA public key (which we assume is available) and use it to encrypt all possible SSNs, keeping a map of SSN to ciphertext.
+The attacker could then use the resulting ciphertexts to determine which plaintext SSN corresponds to which DB record by searching by the ciphertext SSN in the database.
+Consequently, asymmetric encryption algorithms should generally be avoided when the plaintext follows some predictable format or it can largely be enumerated over all possible plaintext values.
+For such situations, one should use symmetric ciphers instead.

+### Cipher Modes and Padding for Asymmetric Ciphers
-Cipher modes and padding are still pertinent to asymmetric ciphers, however the cipher mode is almost always ECB [3].
+Cipher modes and padding are still pertinent to asymmetric ciphers, however the cipher mode is almost always ECB [4].
 (This is not a problem when the data being encrypted is a random session key.)
 For padding, generally some form of OAEP is used.
 PKCS5 (or PKCS7) padding should generally be avoided with asymmetric encryption.

 Note that encryption using asymmetric ciphers and OAEP has some limitation though.
 For example, when OAEP is used as a padding scheme for RSA (that is, RSAEP-OAEP is being used), PKCS1 v2 states that the maximum length of any message that may be encrypted using RSA is: